 The sale, lease, or license of computer software, except custom computer software, in Wisconsin is subject to Wisconsin sales or use tax unless an exemption applies, regardless of how it is delivered to the customer (diskette vs. electronically).
 For the sale, lease, or license of computer software to be subject to Wisconsin sales or use tax, the software, except custom software, must be situated in Wisconsin when used by the customer.
-If the software at all times is located on the server outside Wisconsin (i.e., it is not downloaded or in some other way transferred to the customer's computer; instead, the customer uses the software at the physical location of the server outside Wisconsin), a Wisconsin tax will not apply.
+If the software at all times is located on the server outside Wisconsin (that is, it is not downloaded or in some other way transferred to the customer's computer; instead, the customer uses the software at the physical location of the server outside Wisconsin), a Wisconsin tax will not apply.

 Example: A software provider is located in New York and the user is a Wisconsin business.
-The user is billed by the Internet Service Provider (ISP) for use of software located in New York.
-The gross receipts from the ISP are not subject to Wisconsin sales or use tax.
+The user is billed by the software provider for use of software located in New York.
+The software is not downloaded or transferred in any way to the user.
+The gross receipts of the software provider are not subject to Wisconsin sales or use tax.